-Beginnings of the church of St. John in Llandenny dates back to the twelfth century.
-In the fourteenth century it was extended by the chancel, and in the next century the tower was erected and the roofs were replaced.
+The beginnings of the church of St. John in Llandenny dates back to the 12th century.
+In the fourteenth century it was expanded with a chancel, and at the end of the fifteenth century, a tower was erected and the roofs were replaced.
 In the years 1860-1865, John Prichard and John Pollard Seddon carried out a successful renovation of the building.
 Subsequent repair works were carried out at the beginning of the 20th century.

 Website britishlistedbuildings.co.uk, Church of St John.
 A Grade I Listed Building in Raglan, Monmouthshire.